-IMPORTANT INFORMATION – A Track and Trace notification is not the same as an NHS self-isolation note.
-A Track and Track notification to self-isolate will have an 8 digit reference number.
+Important Information – A Track and Trace notification is not the same as an NHS self-isolation note.
+A Track and Trace notification to self-isolate will have an 8 digit reference number.
 If you have a self-isolation note this will contain 16 digits.

-In order to be considered for a Track and Trace Support payment you MUST provide a Track and Trace notification 8 digit reference number.
+In order to be considered for a Track and Trace Support payment you must provide a Track and Trace notification 8 digit reference number and have made an application within 14 days of the last day of your self-isolation period.

-People who live in North East Derbyshire and have received notification from NHS Test and Trace to self-isolate will be entitled to a £500 support payment if you meet all of the following requirements:
+People who live in North East Derbyshire and have received notification from NHS Test and Trace on or after the 28 September 2020 or identified as a close contact by the NHS COVID-19 App from the 10 December 2020 to self-isolate will be entitled to a £500 support payment if you meet all of the following requirements:

 - You comply with the NHS Test and Trace notification to self-isolate;